clearbluejar/ghidriff/README.md

 `ghidriff` provides a command-line binary diffing capability with a fresh take on diffing workflow and results.

 It leverages the power of Ghidra's ProgramAPI and [FlatProgramAPI](https://ghidra.re/ghidra_docs/api/ghidra/program/flatapi/FlatProgramAPI.html) to find the *added*, *deleted*, and *modified* functions of two arbitrary binaries.
-It is written in Python3 using `pyhidra` to orchestrate Ghidra and `jpype` as the Python to Java interface to Ghidra.
+It is written in Python3 using `pyghidra` to orchestrate Ghidra and `jpype` as the Python to Java interface to Ghidra.

 Its primary use case is patch diffing.
 Its ability to perform a patch diff with a single command makes it ideal for automated analysis.
 The diffing results are stored in JSON and rendered in markdown (optionally side-by-side HTML).
 The markdown output promotes "social" diffing, as results are easy to publish in a gist or include in your next writeup or blog post.